Yoav666s/dnd-wiki/collections/_monsters/basic-rules/young-red-dragon.md

   **Claw.** Melee Weapon Attack: +10 to hit, reach 5 ft., one target.
 Hit: 13 (2d6 + 6) slashing damage.

   **Fire Breath (Recharge 5-6).** The dragon exhales fire in a 30-foot cone.
 Each creature in that area must make a DC 17 Dexterity saving throw, taking 56 (16d6) fire damage on a failed save, or half as much damage on a successful one.
+reactions: ""
 excerpt: "Large Dragon, Chaotic Evil"
 source: "Basic Rules"
 ---